 The acclaimed international AA and NA 12 Step programmes, as well as the Spiritual 12 Step programme, form a core element of treatment at SCRC.
 The 12 Steps guide individuals on a journey of change, whilst teaching about important spiritual principles.

 Addressing underlying issues and associated disorders is of critical importance in the treatment of addiction.
 To this end, SCRC offers a variety of specialised programmes.

-Our Drug Of Choice In-House programmes have been carefully designed to educate and to address the idiosyncratic behaviours, thought processes and beliefs related to that particular drug of choice.
-Alongside this, SCRC also offers Associated Behavioural and Trauma In-House programmes.
-These focus on underlying issues, such as Disordered Eating, Body Image, Sexual Abuse, Sexual Addiction, Co-dependency, Anger Management, Self-esteem and Self-harm, that could trigger a relapse or hinder recovery.
+Our Drug Of Choice In-House Programmes have been carefully designed to address the idiosyncratic behaviours, thought processes and beliefs related to that particular drug of choice.

 SCRC facilitates a number of different group formats, which have been developed to address the multi-layered problems associated with addiction.
-All groups are facilitated by members of our trained therapeutic team.
+All groups promote participation and development, and are facilitated by members of our trained therapeutic team.

 SWOT Groups, Abuse Groups, Drug of Choice Groups, 12 Step Groups , Parents' Groups, Spirituality Groups, Eating Disorder Groups, Topic Groups, Powerlessness and Damages Groups, Grief Groups, Collateral Groups, Cell Groups, AA Groups, NA Groups, Peer Groups, House Processing Groups and Gender Groups.